jaredreich/notie/README.md

 ```

 ## Options
-At the top of notie.js you can change all the colors to match your brand, turn on or off the bottom shadow, and change the large and small font sizes that auto adjust based on screen width.
+At the top of notie.js you can change all the colors to match your style/brand, turn on or off the bottom shadow, and change the large and small font sizes that auto adjust based on screen width.
 ```css
 var notie_shadow = true;
 var notie_font_size_small = '18px';